Freddy Rincón: Personal life

 Rincón had been a member of the Church of Jesus Christ of Latter-day Saints since 20 August 2005.
 He was baptized in São Paulo Perdizes Stake in Brazil.

 In 2007, Rincón came under criminal investigation in Colombia and Panama, facing charges of collaboration with cocaine kingpin Pablo Rayo Montaño and suspicion of money laundering.
 On 10 May, São Paulo police took him into custody after a Panamanian request for extradition.
 In August 2013, Rincón suffered multiple injuries in a car accident in his native Valle del Cauca, where he underwent surgery at a local hospital.

-Rincón's son is professional footballer Sebastián Rincón, who currently plays for Barracas Central in Argentina.
+Rincón's son is professional footballer Sebastián Rincón, who once played for Barracas Central in Argentina.

 Death

-On 11 April 2022, Rincón was hospitalized with critical head injuries after the car he was driving collided with a bus in the Colombian city of Cali.
+On 11 April 2022, Rincón was hospitalised with critical head injuries after the car he was driving collided with a bus in the Colombian city of Cali.
 Four of his passengers and the bus driver were also injured.
 He died two days later.